 We all can’t have little “monsters” following us around admiring our every move and decision, but the power of a loyal fan in indisputable.
 As Lady Gaga well knows, it’s critical she connect with her audience and continually give them something new to, well, go gaga over.

 Your business should also be connecting with your target audience and building raving fans.
 Granted it’s hard to make a venting system spell-binding with an Instagram or portray your accounting services on Pinterest as the next cool thing, but thousands of businesses figure out ways each day to wow their fans using technology, creativity, and social media to solve problems and address pain points.

 Creating a WOW Factor

 Let’s take egg salad for example.
 Does it have a “wow” factor?
 Not particularly, but when paired with an edible flower (photo below; used with permission) one could argue a case for Instagram or Pinterest.
-I’m a fan of egg salad and creative ideas, so when my friend Audrey at Heirlooms Tea Room shared this photo from Tea Paparazzo it grabbed my attention like a Lady Gaga meat dress.
+I’m a fan of egg salad and creative ideas, so when my friend Audrey who used to own a delightful tea room shared this photo from Tea Paparazzo it grabbed my attention like a Lady Gaga meat dress.

 Cows are Cool Topics Too!

 How on earth does a farmer make planting corn or feeding cows seem exciting and new?
 The answer includes a parody of a popular tune, a video camera and some willing youth, as the Peterson Farm Brothers did in Kansas .
 The result turned a lot of heads and put modern agriculture in the lime-light, as new found fans shared the YouTube video and mainstream media scrambled to cover the story.
 The target market of farmers is basically all food consumers in the United States, and the Peterson’s found a way to connect with millions of us, didn’t they?!